jsdhwdmaL/NLP-Sentiment-and-Language-Analysis-for-Poems/README.md

 # NLP Sentiment and Language Analysis for Poems
-This project aims to classify sentiment and imageries in poetry.
+This project aims to classify sentiment and extract imageries in poetry.